from-static/.github/profile/README.md

 # static

+Built on GitHub Pages, static enables the creation of basic microsites, targeting a variety of use cases.

 ---

 🧪 **static is in early development preview.** There will likely be some churn of the `static.json` structure.
 Unless you are willing to accept some temporary maintenance burden, I don't suggest configuring a site just yet!